-The Company is initiating a voluntary recall of certain batches of its Steel cannula infusion set devices, including the Sure-T, Sure-T Paradigm, contact detach, contact, Sub Q, neria, neria detach, neria multi and thalaset models, due to an increase in reported needle breakage.
-The recall is currently limited to affected devices in Germany, but may expand to additional countries, including the U.S., depending on the outcome of the Company's continued investigation and ongoing discussions with regulatory authorities and marketing and distribution partners in jurisdictions where the affected devices are currently in commerce.
-Unomedical A/S is initiating the recall based on a determination that, in rare cases, the steel needle can break during use, thereby potentially interrupting the delivery of insulin or medication.
-While the reported failure rate is low, Unomedical A/S is commencing the recall following discussions with regulatory authorities in Germany.
-The Company views this recall as a precautionary measure and has not received any reports of death or serious injury resulting from a breakage of the needle and/or interruption of therapy.
+The Company has initiated a voluntary recall of certain batches of its Steel cannula infusion set devices, including the Sure-T, Sure-T Paradigm, contact detach, contact, Sub Q, neria, neria detach, neria multi and thalaset models, due to an increase in reported needle breakage.
+The recall is currently limited to affected devices in Germany and certain other European countries, and in some other countries, such as the U.S., a Field Safety notification has been issued.
+Unomedical A/S has initiated the recall based on a determination that, in rare cases, the steel needle can break during use, thereby potentially interrupting the delivery of insulin or medication.
+While the reported failure rate was low, Unomedical A/S commenced the recall following discussions with regulatory authorities in Germany and in other affected countries.
+The Company views this recall as a precautionary measure and has not received any reports of death or serious injury resulting from a breakage of the needle and/ or interruption of therapy.